Florida Car Accident Statistics

 Experienced Injury Lawyers Passionate About Keeping South Florida Roads Safe Despite Shocking Florida Car Accident Statistics

-Florida now has developed a reputation as a state where car accidents occur with unfortunate frequency.
+Florida has developed the unfortunate reputation as a state where car accidents occur with alarming frequency.
 Some of the statistics gathered by the Florida Department of Highway Safety and Motor Vehicles show the following for 2017:

 - 6,672 crashes involved bicyclists (128 caused fatalities and 6,263 were injured).

 These state-wide car accident statistics for the state of Florida are worrying just by themselves.
 But then it gets even worse when you focus on South Florida.

 For example, Broward County and the Fort Lauderdale area have a horrendous record when it comes to accident statistics.
 In 2017, there were 41,337 motor vehicle accidents causing 24,762 injuries in Broward County alone.
 Sadly, these crashes resulted in 225 fatalities.

 Only Miami-Dade County had worse numbers.
 Specifically, in 2017, there were 65,986 car accidents, 32,389 injuries and 285 deaths.

 In Palm Beach County in 2017, there were 27,273 motor vehicle accidents that caused 15,912 injuries and 162 deaths.

 Causes of Car Accidents and Injuries of Florida Drivers